List of signs and symptoms of diving disorders: Decompression sickness

-Decompression sickness (DCS) occurs when gas, which has been breathed under high pressure and dissolved into the body tissues, forms bubbles as the pressure is reduced on ascent from a dive.
-The results may range from pain in the joints where the bubbles form to blockage of an artery leading to damage to the nervous system, paralysis or death.
+Decompression sickness (DCS) occurs when gas that has been breathed under high pressure dissolves into the body tissues, thus, forming bubbles as the pressure is reduced on ascent from a dive.
+The results may range from pain in the joints where the bubbles form to blockage of an artery(air bubble) leading to damage to the fatigue, joint and muscle pain, clouded thinking, numbness, weakness, paralysis, rash, poor muscle coordination or balance, paralysis or death.
 While bubbles can form anywhere in the body, DCS is most frequently observed in the shoulders, elbows, knees, and ankles.
 Joint pain occurs in about 90% of DCS cases reported to the U.S. Navy, with neurological symptoms and skin manifestations each present in 10% to 15% of cases.
 Pulmonary DCS is very rare in divers.
 The table below classifies the effects by affected organ and bubble location.

 Arterial gas embolism and pulmonary barotrauma

 If the compressed air in a diver's lungs cannot freely escape during an ascent, particularly a rapid one, then the lung tissues may rupture, causing pulmonary barotrauma (PBT).
 The air may then enter the arterial circulation producing arterial gas embolism (AGE), with effects similar to severe decompression sickness.
 Although AGE may occur as a result of other causes, it is most often secondary to PBT.
 AGE is the second most common cause of death while diving (drowning being the most common stated cause of death).
 Gas bubbles within the arterial circulation can block the supply of blood to any part of the body, including the brain, and can therefore manifest a vast variety of symptoms.
 The following table presents those signs and symptoms which have been observed in more than ten percent of cases diagnosed as AGE, with approximate estimates of frequency.

 Other conditions that can be caused by pulmonary barotrauma include pneumothorax, mediastinal emphysema and interstitial emphysema.